The NSWYO 2019 Series

 Priority will be given to applicants playing in all 3 concerts for competitive positions.

-You will play a 1-2 min solo of your choice (can be whole or part of a piece) followed by all the excerpts for your instrument.
-Players aged 16 or less can choose to play any 3 of the excerpts provided.
+You will play a 2 min solo of your choice (can be whole or part of a piece) followed by the excerpts for your instrument.

 The video must not be stopped during the recording.
 If it is, you will have to start again.